Shivam040/Deep-Learning-with-Keras/README.md

 # Part 5: Final project and wrap-up
 Final project where we will use convolutional neural network for detect the type of objects and then generate the captions for that using transformers.
-The course will conclude with a comprehensive wrap-up and additional resources for further learning.